systemEDOM/MultiBlogs.EDOM/README.md

-# Awesome Project Build with TypeORM
+# Project to manage posts/blogs by domains.

 Steps to run this project: